-I am researching the women’s AFL league and factors that contribute to draft success, including physical, anthropometric and technical attributes.
+I am researching the women’s AFL league and the influence of contextual factors on running movements in the sport.
 As a relatively new competition, the AFLW has so much room for research and I wanted to contribute to a better understanding of the sport for coaches and players.

-I’ve always been passionate about women’s sport and interested in talent identification processes, and the opportunity to study the draft combine came at the right time (thanks to Distinguished Professor Aaron Coutts and Dr Anthea Clarke).
+I’ve always been passionate about women’s sport and interested in team sport game demands, and the opportunity to study the AFLW came at the right time (thanks to Distinguished Professor Aaron Coutts and Dr Anthea Clarke).

 After my undergraduate degrees, I felt like I wanted to further develop my writing skills and gain some skills in research, which you don’t necessarily get a chance to do as an undergrad.
 As well, I had some discussions with various mentors, who encouraged me to go down the path of research as a way to get more experience and contacts in high-performance sport, with a view to potentially doing a PhD later.

 The Honours program requires a lot of independent work and as such, needs plenty of self-motivation to maintain focus and get the work done.